UTSC-CSCC09-Programming-on-the-Web/project-tuesday/README.md

 ## Basic Flow
 ### Step 1: Start the Backend
-Go into ./server and run `node server.js` to start the backend (set up Postgres using the steps below if starting this app for the first time)
+Go into ./server and run `node server.js` to start the backend (if starting this app for the first time, set up Postgres using the steps below and make sure to create a server/.env file based off of the server/.env.example file.
+Ask Alton for any secrets you don't have)

 ### Step 2: Start the Frontend
 Go into ./game-stash and run `ng serve` to start the frontend